jamesaoverton/clovertonemusic/README.md

                       :ssl true
                       :tls true}}

+ ;; The email address of users who are considered to be site administrators.
+Use one of these ;; logins to perform various administration tasks, such as manually entering purchases for users:
+ :site-admins ["EMAIL_ADDRESS_1" "EMAIL_ADDRESS_2"]

- ;; Email address for Clovertonemusic customer support, used in from and to fields in emails and on various pages:
+ ;; Email address for Clovertonemusic customer support, used in from and to fields in emails and ;; on various pages:
  :support-email-address {:dev "EMAIL_ADDRESS"
                          :test "EMAIL_ADDRESS"
                          :prod "EMAIL_ADDRESS"}